-Minister for Agriculture, Food and the Marine, Charlie McConalogue T.D., was today joined by some descendants of former staff of the Johnstown Castle Estate from 100 years ago, in celebrating the official opening of the majestic Johnstown Castle Estate, Museum & Gardens in County Wexford.
+Minister for Agriculture, Food and the Marine, Charlie McConalogue T.D., was joined by some descendants of former staff of the Johnstown Castle Estate from 100 years ago, in celebrating the official opening of the majestic Johnstown Castle Estate, Museum & Gardens in County Wexford last week.

 Majella Kehoe’s father was the estate’s driver and her grandfather was the Groomsman for Lady Maurice FitzGerald.
 Majella says, “Growing up we had a great life, we had the freedom to roam the estate daily except at 3 pm when the lady of the Castle would take her walk.
 It was a little sanctuary really and everyone was treated so well by the FitzGerald family.
 It was the greatest playground ever.”

 Since 2019, Johnstown Castle Estate, Museum & Gardens has proven a hugely popular visitor attraction and presently draws over 100,000 visitors per year with some 7,600 Irish Heritage Trust members enjoying the facilities year-round.

 Minister McConalogue speaking at the official ceremony in Johnstown Castle said: “I am delighted to officially open this national treasure and I congratulate all involved in recent years at Johnstown Castle Estate, Museum & Gardens in offering visitors the opportunity to become immersed in the story of Irish food, farming and family life, while providing a nostalgic journey through Irish farming and social history at the fascinating Irish Agricultural Museum”.